Haren, Belgium: Transport

 Haren has three railway stations: Buda (formerly called Haren-Buda, situated just outside the Brussels boundary) on line 25 between Brussels and Antwerp, Haren (formerly called Haren-Linde) on line 26 between Halle and Vilvoorde, and Haren-South on line 36 between Brussels and Leuven.
-The marshalling yard of the National Railway Company of Belgium (SNCB/NMBS), sometimes referred to as Schaarbeek Vorming, is largely located within the territory of Haren.
+The marshalling yard of the National Railway Company of Belgium (SNCB/NMBS), sometimes referred to as Schaerbeek-Formation/Schaarbeek-Vorming, is largely located within the territory of Haren.

 Politics

 Mayors

 Historical list of mayors or burgomasters of Haren: